 It was a long, painful uphill battle to get this piece published.
 But it was also one of the (unfortunately rare!) examples how a manuscript can really be improved through various iterations of peer review.
 We like to thank the anonymous reviewers for their continuous support throughout the entire process, for spotting a few conceptual problems and mis-calculations (that eventually even uncovered a problematic piece of code).
 They were very critical, but always fair!

-Eddie was instrumental for the growth of the Adryan group over the past six years, taking care of all lab management duties and the training of students at the wet bench.
+Our friend and colleague Edward Kinrade suddenly died last month.
+He had been instrumental for the growth of the Adryan group over six years, taking care of all lab management duties and the training of students at the wet bench.

 After about four years in the making, we’ve finally published our paper “A combination of computational and experimental approaches identifies DNA sequence constraints associated with target site binding specificity of the transcription factor CSL” (the title, I know!!!).
 Please find the PDF here.